Part IV

 You did not speak without truth.

-Our skin suffers when these laws are ignored.
+Skin responds when these laws are ignored.

-We strip oils without replenishing.
+We strip natural oils without replenishing.

-We over-activate without pause.
+We stimulate the skin barrier without pause.

-We forget hydration and breath.
+We forget hydration, breath, and recovery.

-Clay, The Ground of Being
+Clay - Ground of Being

-Clay is the first medicine.
+Clay is one of the oldest forms of skin medicine.

 Clay does not rush.

-Ask quietly: What am I ready to release?
+What am I ready to release?

-Water, The Law of Flow
+Water - Law of Flow

-Water was once the court and witness.
+Water once served as court and witness.

 In Ireland, sacred wells held oaths.